Diabetes is one of the most common health conditions around the world and in the United States. About 8.5 percent of adults worldwide and

 Simply put, diabetes is a condition that occurs when your body has a problem managing its blood sugar levels.
 It is due to the body’s inability to either make or use insulin, a hormone that regulates blood sugar.
 Either your body doesn’t produce enough or any insulin, or the cells of the body are resistant and unable to use the insulin it creates effectively.
 If your body can’t use insulin to metabolize glucose, a simple sugar, it will build up in your blood, leading to high blood sugar levels.
 As a result of cellular resistance, the various cells in your body won’t get the energy they need to function properly, causing further problems.
 Diabetes is a chronic condition, which means it lasts a long time.
 Currently, there is no cure, so it takes careful management and sometimes medication to keep blood sugar levels within their target range.

-- those with high triglyceride levels, low HDL cholesterol levels, and those with high blood pressure
+high triglyceride levels, low HDL cholesterol levels, and those with high blood

 One of the most important things you can do to manage type 2 diabetes and live a full life is to eat well and exercise regularly.
 Because experts know definitively that certain factors increase the risk, they also know that there’s a good chance you can prevent it or at least delay the onset.
 Some basic things you can do to help prevent and/or manage type 2 diabetes include: